What is Codec?

 Navigate the folder that holds your video clip

-Open the video in VLC, to know its codec
+- Open the video using VLC to identify its codec

-Note down the codecs that are used to create the video file.
-Now, you can download the required (noted) codecs from their official websites.
+To address codec-related issues and ensure smooth video playback, it's important to identify the codecs used in the video file.
+Start by noting down the codecs associated with the video.
+Then, download the required (noted) codecs from their official websites.
 Once you completed the download process, install them and open the video file using your regular media player.

-If you cannot find out the codec information of your video file or if you feel difficulty in checking it manually or the video clip is still not playing even after you have installed the codec, then you can make use of various available tools like MediaInfo, VideoInspector, Codec Installer, GSpot, AVIcodec etc. to get adequate codec and play your video.
+If you cannot find out the codec information of your video file or if you feel difficulty in checking it manually, or if the video clip is still not playing even after you have installed the codec, then you can make use of various available tools like MediaInfo, VideoInspector, Codec Installer, GSpot, AVIcodec, etc. to get adequate codec and play your video.